 The Company is legally required to fulfill certain obligations under its DENR issued ECC when it abandons depleted mine pits.
 Significant estimates and assumptions are made in determining the provision for mine rehabilitation as there are numerous factors that will affect the ultimate liability payable.
 These factors include estimates of the extent and costs of rehabilitation activities, technological changes, regulatory changes, cost increases, and changes in discount rates.
 Those uncertainties may result in future actual expenditure differing from the amounts currently provided.
 An increase in decommissioning and site rehabilitation costs would increase the recorded production cost and increase noncurrent liabilities.
-The provision at balance date represents management's best estimate of the present value of the future rehabilitation costs required.
-Assumptions used to compute the decommissioning and site rehabilitation costs are reviewed and updated annually.
+The provision at balance date represents management's best estimate of the present value of the future rehabilitation costs are reviewed and updated annually.